 - Decide about the journal and adopt its style for sections, subsections, etc. - Most journals allow sections and subsections.
-Some (like Elsevier journals) allow sub-subsections (e.g., 2.xx, 2.1.xx, 2.1.1.xx) - Think about a logical way to present the data so you can tell the "story" of your research in a way that is easy to follow and understand - It is like a flowchart for a computer code ideas should flow logically and in the right order - Creative research, but effective writing Story NOT a mystery
+Some (like Elsevier journals) allow sub-subsections (e.g., 2.1, 2.1.x, 2.1.1.x) - Think about a logical way to present the data so you can tell the "story" of your research in a way that is easy to follow and understand - Ideas should flow logically and in the right order - Creative research, but effective writing Story NOT a mystery